khaors/geocompr/main.md

 Based on this reasoning
 <!-- Todo: add references supporting this (RL) -->
 we will only route desire lines along which a high (300+) number of car trips take place that are up to 5 km in distance.
+This routing is done by the **stplanr** function `line2route()` which takes straight lines in `Spatial` or `sf` objects, and returns 'bendy' lines representing routes on the transport network in the same class as the input.

 ```r